 1. Structure of the Board

-The Board of Directors comprises individuals with knowledge, expertise and experience in the conducting the business and is able to provide recommendations on matters relating to management of the Company such as policies, vision, strategies, targets, duties, business plans, budgets and management appraisal.
-This is to ensure that the management is able to effectively conduct its business within the scope of laws, objectives, rules, resolutions of shareholders meetings, resolutions of the meetings of the Board of Directors with honesty, prudence and ethics in order to maximize the Company's value and achieve highest stability for the best interest of the shareholders.
+The Board of Directors comprises individuals with knowledge, expertise and experience in conducting business and is responsible for considerations on matters relating to management of the Company such as policies, vision, strategies, targets, duties, business plans and budgets.
+The Board of Directors also supervises the management team to effectively and efficiently conduct the business according to its policies under the scope of laws, objectives, rules, resolutions of shareholders meetings, resolutions of the meetings of the Board of Directors with honesty, prudence and ethics in order to maximize the Company's value and achieve highest stability for the best interest of the shareholders.

 2. Roles and Responsibility of Directors